 What is craniosynostosis?

-Most babies are born with a skull made up of several bony plates that are not yet fused together by bone, but are joined together by soft tissue.
+Most babies are born with a skull made up of several bony plates that are not yet fused by bone but are joined together by soft tissue.
 These lines of soft tissue are called “sutures” or “suture lines”; they allow the head to be flexible and mold as it passes through the birth canal.
-They also let the head and brain grow and develop after birth.
-These sutures normally “close” with bone by the time the infant is 2-3 years of age.
-When a baby has craniosynostosis, however, one or more of the bones of the skull are joined together by bone prematurely, which lead to problems depending on which, and how many sutures may have closed early.
+These sutures normally “close” with a bone when the infant is 2-3 years old.
+However, when a baby has craniosynostosis, one or more of the skull bones are joined together by bone prematurely.
+This leads to problems depending on which and how many sutures may have closed early.

 What causes craniosynostosis?